-Judea and Samaria: An explainer on Israel's Biblical Heartland
+Judea and Samaria: A Primer on Israel's Biblical Heartland

 Naomi Kahn, the International Division Director for Regavim, an NGO that monitors construction in Judea and Samaria, explained the logic behind these divisions.

-“The places where there were concentrations of our population were given to the Palestinian Authority as an autonomous region,” Kahn explained.
+“The places where there were concentrations of an Arab population were given to the Palestinian Authority as an autonomous region,” Kahn explained.
 “This includes large Arab population centers that include Jericho, Bethlehem, Ramallah, Kalkilya, and Jenin.
-Those areas were Area A. Area B was composed of rural areas of Arab population.”
+Those areas were Area A. Area B was composed of rural areas of the Arab population.”

 This division required some level of security cooperation between Israel and the PA, Kahn explained.

-“Those are areas in which the Palestinian police are responsible for law and order but the IDF maintains perimeter security authority because areas exist as a sort of bubble within the larger area.”
+“Those are areas in which the Palestinian police are responsible for law and order but the IDF maintains perimeter security authority because areas exist as a sort of bubble within the larger area,” she said.

 The PA also took on governmental responsibilities.